12 Best Character Reference Letter Samples (Written for Friend)

 Hiring manager’s details

 The next section should outline the recipient’s (employer) details.
-Indicate their full name, position in the company, company name, and the physical company address.
+Indicate their full name, position in the company, company name, and physical company address.
 Finding the employer’s name should be done before beginning to write the letter.
-While sometimes getting the actual name might be a lot of work, but it is worth the wait.
+Sometimes getting the actual name might be a lot of work, but it is worth the wait.
 Addressing the recipient by their name is important for engagement.
 In the mailing address, provide the city, street address, and ZIP code.

 Alice Hopkins,